Oleksandr-Ivanchenko/Oleksandr-Ivanchenko/README.md

 ### 🚀 About me

-Frontend Developer | Project Manager Experienced in building dynamic, user-friendly web applications with JavaScript, TypeScript, React, and Next.js.
+Software Engineer | Project Manager Experienced in building dynamic, user-friendly web applications with JavaScript, TypeScript, React, and Next.js.
 Passionate about creating scalable and maintainable solutions following SOLID, DRY, and KISS principles.

 ---